sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(inside).toBe(false)
 -->

-One minor improvement in the modern JavaScript is _numeric separators_, which allows us to separate thousands with an underscore (`_`) to make large numbers easier to read:
+One minor improvement in modern JavaScript is _numeric separators_, which allows us to separate thousands with an underscore (`_`) to make large numbers easier to read:

 ```js
 const earthToSun1 = 149597870700;